paypal/paypal-personalization/README.md

 Define the JS to be injected into the `<script>` for the experiment in a file named, `script.js` under the root folder of the defined experiment.
 Export a function named `script`.

 #### Eligibility
 Define the client-side eligibility requirements for the experiment in a file named, `eligibility.js` under the root folder of the defined experiment.
-Export a function named `isEligible`.
+Export a function named `eligible`.
 This function takes in the allowable `ButtonProps` defined in `types.js`.
 Add to this as needed if new experiments require other button props to be passed in.

 **In-progress**
 > For experiments that do not personalize the user experience, such as ramping scenarios, you would set eligibility requirements in the `eligibility.js` file.